Tegh25/MT2MP3-Class-Assignments/README.md

   - Q1
   - Q2

 The answers to each question have been commented and made readable in a way that the purpose of the code can be determined without reading the question.
+In most of the C files, the main function has been intentionally left blank as it was not being tested.

 This repo will no longer be updated as I have passed this class.